datawire/ambassador-docs/reference/ambassador-with-gke.md

 Google offers a [L7 load balancer](https://cloud.google.com/kubernetes-engine/docs/concepts/ingress) to leverage network services such as managed SSL certificates, SSL offloading or the Google content delivery network.

 A L7 load balancer in front of Ambassador can be configured by hand or by using the ingress-gce resource.
-Using the ingress resource also allows you to create google managed SSL certificates through kubernetes.
+Using the ingress resource also allows you to create google managed SSL certificates through Kubernetes.

 With this setup, HTTPS will be terminated at the Google load balancer.
 The load balancer will be created and configured by the ingress-gce resource.
 The load balancer consists of a set of [forwarding rules](https://cloud.google.com/load-balancing/docs/forwarding-rule-concepts#https_lb) and a set of [backend service](https://cloud.google.com/load-balancing/docs/backend-service).

-In this setup the ingress resource creates two forwarding rules, one for HTTP and one for HTTPS.
+In this setup, the ingress resource creates two forwarding rules, one for HTTP and one for HTTPS.
 The HTTPS forwarding rule has the SSL certificates attached.
-In addition one backend service will be created to point to a list of instance groups at a static port.
+In addition, one backend service will be created to point to a list of instance groups at a static port.
 This will be the NodePort of the Ambassador service.

-With this setup the load balancer terminates HTTPS and then directs the traffic to the Ambassador service via the NodePort.
+With this setup, the load balancer terminates HTTPS and then directs the traffic to the Ambassador service via the NodePort.
 Ambassador is then doing all the routing to the other internal/external services.

+Currently, the Ambassador Edge Stack supports Kubernetes the `Ingress` apiVersion `v1` and `v1beta1`.

 # Overview of steps